micro3x/OwnCloud-8-Bookmarks/README.md

 On first connect all bookmarks are downloaded localy and you can access them even if you do not have connection to your cloud.
 And are automaticaly updated every time you access the extention if you have connection.

-version 1.3 - comming soon
+version 1.4 - comming soon
+New Features
+ - style custamization

+version 1.3
 New Features:
+ - Bug fixes
  - delete bookmarks
- - style custamization
  - filtering improvements

 version 1.2